SSoelvsten/adiar/README.md

   output as
   [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) files.
-  These can then be turned into a graphical representation by use of a number of tools, such as _graphviz_ (2.40+).
+  These can then be turned into a graphical representation by use of a number of tools, such as *graphviz* (2.40+).

-To install all of the above then run the respective below.
+To install all of the above, run the respective command below.

 | Operating System | Shell command                                                        |
 |------------------|----------------------------------------------------------------------|